 - 12 valley-scale chapters detailing catchment-specific environmental objectives, recent conditions, supply, demand, priorities and monitoring outcomes/lessons learned.

 As in previous years, this document will inform decisions made by the Commonwealth Environmental Water Holder on how to best use the available water to benefit the environment of the Murray–Darling Basin.

 The Water Management Plan is complemented by two brochures for the northern and southern Murray-Darling Basin.

 Consultation on the 2022-23 plan has occurred with the New South Wales (NSW) Department of Planning and Environment – Environment and Heritage Group, NSW Department of Primary Industries – Fisheries and the Macquarie-Cudgegong Environmental Water Advisory Group.

 Decisions on using Commonwealth environmental water will be made throughout the year based on seasonal, operational and management considerations.
 If you wish to provide suggestions for Commonwealth environmental water use please contact us at email@example.com or send us your suggestion by visiting: Your suggestions for potential water use options.

-The Commonwealth holds the following entitlement types in the Lower Murray-Darling region:
+The Commonwealth holds the following entitlements in the Macquarie region:

-For more information about current Commonwealth environmental water holdings in the Lower Murray-Darling Region, please refer to Water Holdings by Catchment.
+For more information about current Commonwealth environmental water holdings in the Macquarie Region, including please refer to Environmental water holdings.

-For more information regarding the characteristics of entitlements and the water resource plan held in the Murray catchment please refer to Victoria's Department of Environment, Land, Water and Planning, South Australia's Department for Environment and Water and New South Wales Department of Industry - Water
+Information regarding the characteristics of entitlements and the water resource plan held in the Macquarie catchment please refer to NSW Department of Planning and Environment - Water.